AmaranthosIO/amaranthosio.github.io/content/library/aggregate.md

    tags = ["ubiquitous-language", "library", "concept"]
 +++
  A collection of things at the same place and time with no other pertinent association. i.e. things in a shopping cart.

+Agregate Root is the base Type within the aggregate.